12 Secret Websites to Make Money People Quietly Use in 2026

 The key?
 Building a solid reputation, finding your niche.

-To get started, sign up as a seller.
+If you want to get started, sign up as a seller.
 Then pick what you’re good at, it could be writing, making designs, or coding.
-Next, create your service listing (called a “gig”) by writing a clear description and showing examples of your work.
+Next, you can create your service listing (called a “gig”) by writing a clear description and showing examples of your work.

-Finally, publish your gig to find customers, but things take time, and you need to be patient.
+Then, publish your gig to find customers, but again, as I said, things take time, and you need to be patient.

 You’ll need to compete with many experienced sellers, so focus on creating a standout profile and delivering excellent work to get those first reviews.